9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 cycle touring tent Zion 2P Two Person Lightweight with Footprint

-The Zion is a pretty standard freestanding two-person tent, based on a single pole.
-It comes with a footprint, inner walls completely made out of mesh fabric, and a waterproofness rate of 3000mm.
-The stakes’ quality looks higher than the standards for this price tag, there’s also a stake presser included.
+The Zion is a pretty standard freestanding two-person tent with a single pole.
+It comes with a footprint, inner walls made entirely of mesh fabric, and a waterproofing rating of 3000mm.
+The stakes’ quality looks higher than the standards for this price; a stake presser is included.

 Specs

-Mountainsmith Lichen Peak 2 Person 3 Season Tent
+4. Mountainsmith Bear 2 Person 3 Season Tent

 Mountainsmith Morrisson 2 Person 3 Season Tent

-Another great budget tent by Mountainsmith, the Morrison has been around for a while, proving its worth across the years on hundreds of thousands of outdoor adventures.
+Another great budget tent from Mountainsmith, the Morrison has been around for a while, proving its worth on hundreds of thousands of outdoor adventures.

 This 2-man tent was awarded “2011 & 2012 Backpacker Magazine Gear Guide – KILLER DEAL!” and “2011 Outside Magazine – KILLER VALUE!”, which should say something about the tent’s quality.

-The inner tent is not entirely made of mesh fabric like many other tents in the lightweight scenario, which probably makes it less breathable but also warmer.
+The inner tent is not entirely made of mesh fabric like many other lightweight tents, which probably makes it less breathable but also warmer.

-It’s totally freestanding, features 2 doors for ease of access, and has a tall bathtub construction of the floor, ensuring no water would get in even if you find yourself in a puddle.
+It’s totally freestanding, features 2 doors for easy access, and has a tall bathtub floor construction that keeps water out, even if you find yourself in a puddle.

 A simple, cheap, and well-tested lightweight backpacking tent that ticks all the boxes.